-The fashion industry is the world’s second-largest polluter.
+The fashion industry is one of the world’s largest polluters.
 Toxic chemicals, dyes, fertilizers, and pesticides pollute the air land and oceans.
 They are also highly damaging to your skin, to the health of the farmers and workers in the garment-producing factories.

 Fast fashion contributes to the throwaway culture.
 Textile wastes end up in landfills without being recycled, taking years to decompose.
 Some will be incinerated and produce hazardous gases when burned.